 Do you love a good road trip?
 We do!
 Portland is a cool city to explore, but there is so much more to explore nearby.

 Within a few hours, you can get a variety of amazing landscapes, beautiful beaches, and tons of waterfalls.
-If you have more time, check out our best weekend trips from Portland with over a 3-hour drive.
+If you have more time, check out our best weekend trips from Portland, which are over a 3-hour drive.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.